lasubp/AICoverGen/README.md

+## Changes from original

+Can use with AMD GPU on Linux with ROCm

+Added Docker files for different platforms (CPU version curently not works).
+To use them, at first time run docker compose file with "_build" at the end or run buld sh script and after that run other compose for appopriate platfotm.

 # AICoverGen
 An autonomous pipeline to create covers with any RVC v2 trained AI voice from YouTube videos or a local audio file.
 For developers who may want to add a singing functionality into their AI assistant/chatbot/vtuber, or for people who want to hear their favourite characters sing their favourite song.